 You can browse through the past examination questions in the past 2 years at the administrative offices of each graduate school and also shown on the official websites of Ritsumeikan University Graduate School.
 For details, please refer to the following page.

 Q3-2 Can I still take an examination if I arrive late?

 Q3-3 Can I learn about my examination results over the telephone?

 We will not give the examination results over the phone nor via E-mail.
 The official examination results will be delivered to each applicant by mail.
-However, having considered the convenience of applicants, a list of successful examinee numbers will be posted on the Ritsumeikan University Graduate School Entrance Examination Website at 10:00 a.m.
+However, having considered the convenience of applicants, a list of successful Application numbers will be posted on the Ritsumeikan University Graduate School Entrance Examination Website at 10:00 a.m.
 (Japan time) on the day of the announcement of the entrance examination results.
-From April 2018 Entry, applicants can also check their results by logging into the online application system, "Rits-Mate."
+Applicants can also check their results by logging into the online application system, "Ritsu-Mate."

-*Please note that depending on the type of admission methods, successful examinee numbers may not be posted on the above website.
-Please check the application guidelines for details.
+*Please note that depending on the type of admission methods, successful Application numbers may not be posted on the above website.
+Please check the Application Guidelines for details.

 Q4：Tuition, Scholarships, and Admission Procedures

 Q4-2 Can I submit the required documents in person?